picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/nics/enic.rst

   RSS hash calculation, therefore queue selection, is done on inner packets.

-In order to enable overlay offload, the 'Enable VXLAN' box should be checked via CIMC or UCSM followed by a reboot of the server.
-When PMD successfully enables overlay offload, it prints the following message on the console.
+In order to enable overlay offload, enable VXLAN and/or Geneve on vNIC via CIMC or UCSM followed by a reboot of the server.
+When PMD successfully enables overlay offload, it prints one of the following messages on the console.

 .. code-block:: console

+    Overlay offload is enabled (VxLAN)
+    Overlay offload is enabled (Geneve)
-    Overlay offload is enabled
+    Overlay offload is enabled (VxLAN, Geneve)

 By default, PMD enables overlay offload if hardware supports it.
 To disable it, set ``devargs`` parameter ``disable-overlay=1``.
 For example::

-    -w 12:00.0,disable-overlay=1
+    -a 12:00.0,disable-overlay=1

-By default, the NIC uses 4789 as the VXLAN port.
-The user may change it through ``rte_eth_dev_udp_tunnel_port_{add,delete}``.
-However, as the current NIC has a single VXLAN port number, the user cannot configure multiple port numbers.
+By default, the NIC uses 4789 and 6081 as the VXLAN and Geneve ports, respectively.
+The user may change them through ``rte_eth_dev_udp_tunnel_port_{add,delete}``.
+However, as the current NIC has a single VXLAN port number and a single Geneve port number, the user cannot configure multiple port numbers for each tunnel type.

+Geneve offload support has evolved over VIC models.
+On older models, Geneve offload and advanced filters are mutually exclusive.
+This is enforced by UCSM and CIMC, which only allow one of the two features to be selected at one time.
+Newer VIC models do not have this restriction.

 Ingress VLAN Rewrite
 --------------------